COOPERATIVE CAREERS

 New Mexico is home to 15 local electric cooperatives based across our state.
 Joining a cooperative team gives you the opportunity to help provide safe, reliable, and affordable power to your rural communities, but also empower those around you.

-The current positions listed below are with the New Mexico Rural Electric Cooperatives (NMREC), the Santa Fe based organization that serves New Mexico’s network of electric cooperatives, 15 electric cooperatives, and two generation and transmission cooperatives across the Land of Enchantment.
+The current positions listed below are with the 15 Rural New Mexico electric cooperatives, and two generation and transmission cooperatives across the Land of Enchantment.

 Here is the current list of Cooperative career opportunities.
 Visit their website for complete job details: